Cross-Product-Labs/sherpa-transducers/readme.md

 </p>

 # sherpa-transducers
-A wrapper around streaming mode sherpa-onnx zipformer transducers.
+A rust wrapper around streaming mode sherpa-onnx zipformer transducers.

 # performance characteristics
 It's very quicklike.
 Expect to be able to stay abreast of a realtime audio stream on 1-2 modest CPU cores.